haxsaw/actuator/README.md

                                                          RouterGateway, RouterInterface)

 class SingleOpenstackServer(InfraSpec):
-  server = Server("actuator1", "Ubuntu 13.10", "m1.small", nics=[ctxt.infra.net])
+  server = Server("actuator1", "Ubuntu 13.10", "m1.small", nics=[ctxt.model.net])
   net = Network("actuator_ex1_net")
-  fip = FloatingIP("actuator_ex1_float", ctxt.infra.server,
+  fip = FloatingIP("actuator_ex1_float", ctxt.model.server,
-                   ctxt.infra.server.iface0.addr0, pool="external")
+                   ctxt.model.server.iface0.addr0, pool="external")
-  subnet = Subnet("actuator_ex1_subnet", ctxt.infra.net, "192.168.23.0/24",
+  subnet = Subnet("actuator_ex1_subnet", ctxt.model.net, "192.168.23.0/24",
                   dns_nameservers=['8.8.8.8'])
   router = Router("actuator_ex1_router")
-  gateway = RouterGateway("actuator_ex1_gateway", ctxt.infra.router, "external")
+  gateway = RouterGateway("actuator_ex1_gateway", ctxt.model.router, "external")
-  rinter = RouterInterface("actuator_ex1_rinter", ctxt.infra.router, ctxt.infra.subnet)
+  rinter = RouterInterface("actuator_ex1_rinter", ctxt.model.router, ctxt.model.subnet)
 ```

 The order of the components in the class isn't particularly important; the provisioner will take care of sorting out what needs to be done before what.
-Also note the use of 'ctxt.infra.*' for some of the arguments; this is how actuator defers evaluation of an argument until the needed reference is defined.
+Also note the use of 'ctxt.model.*' for some of the arguments; these constructions are called _context expressions_ as they result in instances of the ContextExpr class, which are used to defer the evaluation of a model reference until an instance of the model (the "context") is available to evaluate the expression against.

 Instances of the class (and hence the model) are then created, and the instance is given to a provisioner which inspects the model instance and performs the necessary provsioning actions in the proper order.